pacav69/homebrew-homebrew-caskroom-offline-installer/README.md

 Then run ./macinst from the command line to download and install

 ## Offline installation
-If you require an offline installation
+If you require an offline installation.

 ## Introduction

 This is an offline installer application of homebrew cask.